Washington Senior Health Insurance

 Explore Your Options

-Medicare Supplement Plans are state specific and can range from Plans A-G with the benefits varying.
+Medicare Supplement Plans are state specific and can range from Plans A-G with varying benefits.
 They allow you to use your Plan’s benefits state to state as long as you see a provider that accepts Medicare.
 If you travel out of state frequently this may be something that you want to consider.

 Your next option is a Medicare Advantage Plan.
 These plans are county specific, therefore some of these plans that might be available to you, may not be available to a friend or loved one because of the county in which they reside.
 There are options of HMO or PPO plans.
 Most Medicare Advantage Plans come with the Prescription Drug coverage built right into the plan, but in some situations they do not.
 It is extremely important that you know what type of Medicare Advantage Plan you are signing up for.
 A specialist at MySeniorHealthPlan.com can work with you to discover what plan option will fit your needs and ensure that you feel comfortable about your decision.

 Medicare benefits are available to those who are 65 and older or who have been disabled for 2 years even if they also receive Indian Health Services.
 The relationship between the Federal Government and Native American tribes constitutes various rules to follow.
 However, CMS has made Medicare & Medicaid healthcare services accessible to all Native Americans who are eligible.
 For more information visit http://www.cms.gov/Outreach-and-Education/American-Indian-Alaska-Native/AIAN/